iterorganization/IMAS-Validator/docs/source/index.rst

    define TOC here, but it'll be put in the sidebar by the theme

 =========================
-IMAS IDS Validator Manual
+IMAS IMAS Validator Manual
 =========================

-IMAS IDS Validator is a tool to validate IMAS IDS's through the use of general and case specific validation rules.
+IMAS IMAS Validator is a tool to validate IMAS IDS's through the use of general and case specific validation rules.

 README
 ------

-The README is best read on the `git page <https://git.iter.org/projects/IMEX/repos/ids-validator/browse>`_.
+The README is best read on the `git page <https://git.iter.org/projects/IMEX/repos/imas-validator/browse>`_.

 Manual
 ------